-Incident management:
+Incident Management:

-The Leader is required to show that they have the competence to lead a team of paddlers during rescues and incidents.
-Scenarios will include incidents that involve people, equipment and/or rescues, such as:
+Leaders are required to show that they have the competence to lead a team of paddlers during rescues and incidents.
+Scenarios will incorporate incidents that involve people, equipment and/or rescues and may include:

-- The process of maintaining an overview of the situation so that the safety and wellbeing of the whole group is never forgotten. - Various strategies for group control, leadership styles and positioning.

-- Moving groups in more challenging situations. - Ability to judge the conditions and the standard of the group and make appropriate decisions about the planned route, along with the need to modify plans as required. - Incidents that involve people, e.g. medical conditions such as allergic reaction, hypothermia and physical injuries to group members, etc. - Incidents that involve equipment, e.g. boat repair, paddle repair, etc. - The necessity of carrying and having easily accessible a suitable a first aid kit, along with familiarity with the use of the first aid kit contents. - Carry appropriate repair kit and able to make typical on the water repairs, as well as more substantial repairs on land. - Communicating with external agencies such as the coastguard.
+- The process of maintaining an overview of the situation so that the safety and wellbeing of the whole group is never forgotten. - Various strategies for group control, leadership styles and positioning. - Moving groups in more challenging situations. - Ability to judge the conditions and the standard of the group and make appropriate decisions about the planned route, along with the need to modify plans as required. - Incidents that involve people, e.g. medical conditions such as allergic reactions, hypothermia and physical injuries to group members, etc. - Incidents that involve equipment, e.g. boat repair, broken/lost paddle, etc. - The necessity of carrying, and having easily accessible, a suitable means of summoning help in an emergency and a first aid kit, along with familiarity with the use of the first aid kit contents.